 $30 and Under

-24. Experience 400 movements per second as you ride a roller coaster through the canyons of the American West or jet powered flying cars through the desert at XD Theatre.
-This 6D movie ride simulator is $25 per ride.
+Experience 400 movements per second as you ride a roller coaster through the canyons of the American West or jet powered flying cars through the desert at 12D Motion Theatre.
+This 12D movie ride simulator is $29 for 2 rides.

 Disclaimer: Some of the activities mentioned in this post were received free of charge.
 All opinions are my own, though, and I wouldn’t recommend anything to you that’s not awesome!